gabriel-rosa/gabriel-rosa.github.io/_posts/2020-08-23-past-projects.md

 [](/tinyrenderer){: .center-links .icon-link .fa .fa-eye .fa-2x :}
 [](https://github.com/gabriel-rosa/tinyrenderer){: .fa .icon-link .fa-github .fa-2x :}

 After seeing an open position at [Audaces](https://www.audaces.com), I decided to take on a rendering-focused project to put on my resume before applying.
-Luckily I came across the excellent [tutorial series on creating a software renderer](https://github.com/ssloy/tinyrenderer) by ssloy.
+Luckily I came across the excellent [tutorial series on creating a software rasterizer](https://github.com/ssloy/tinyrenderer) by ssloy.

-Following the tutorial series, I made my own implementation in javascript, so the render could run on the browser.
-It features line and triangle rasterization, texture mapping, a depth buffer, normal mapping, shadow mapping and SSAO!
+Following the tutorial series, I made my own implementation in javascript, so the renderer could run on the browser.
+It features line and triangle rasterization, texture mapping, a depth buffer, normal mapping, shadow mapping and SSAO.
 Rendering of course is really slow, and for that reason only a single frame is rendered.